-Winter lift out and storage is available subject to numbers, and boats are stored in our own yard which has all night lighting and CCTV.
+Winter lift out and storage is available subject to numbers.
+Vessels are launched and recovered either on their own trailer or the clubs lift gear.
+The club has 2 lift cradles and a tractor.
+Size, weight and draught limits apply.
+Boats are stored in our own yard which has all night lighting and CCTV.
 There is power and water available around the yard for winter maintenance.
 Standard storage ashore is limited to 26 weeks and we discourage long term projects ashore.

 The wooden jetty, with a two-tier dinghy landing, can be moored alongside at the end for landing or loading, or on the northern side which has a drying pad for mid-season scrub offs, however Mooring Masters permission is required if you intend to stay on the jetty overnight.

 The concrete slip extends to the end of the jetty on the south side and gives you early dinghy access to the rising tide (approx. 4.2m above CD).
 Club launching trolleys are available and you are requested to return them to their storage position after use.

 Ashore there is a Club hut which provides a comfortable meeting and relaxation area along with a kitchen and shower room.
 Alongside is a steel container in which oars may be stored and will have a 2nd toilet (Spring 2018), and the Bosuns Locker- a 2nd steel container that has restricted access via a committee member.
 All members have keys to the hut and toilets.

 There are dinghy storage racks and ample parking on site, particularly in the summer, when you can also take advantage of the picnic tables on the sea wall.